Coinsnap/Coinsnap-for-Woocommerce/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Bitcoin and Lightning payment processing with the Coinsnap plugin for online store based on WooCommerce.
+Coinsnap payment plug-in is intended for online stores based on WooCommerce to accept Bitcoin and Lightning payments via Coinsnap payment gateway https://app.coinsnap.io/.

 == Description ==

-[Coinsnap](https://coinsnap.io/en/) is a Lightning payment provider and offers a payment gateway for processing Bitcoin and Lightning payments.
-A merchant only needs a Lightning wallet with a lightning address to accept Bitcoin and Lightning payments on their website.
+[Coinsnap](https://coinsnap.io/en/) is a Lightning payment provider that allows to process Bitcoin and Lightning payments over Lightning network.
+A merchant only needs a Lightning wallet with a Lightning address to accept Bitcoin and Lightning payments on their website.

 = Bitcoin and Lightning payments in your WooCommerce store with Coinsnap =